lb15/multiciliation_cycle/README.md

 # multiciliation_cycle

-Scripts for manuscript titled "A cell cycle variant coordinates multiciliated cell differentiation".
+Scripts for manuscript titled "An alternative cell cycle coordinates multiciliated cell differentiation".

 Raw and processed data is deposited on GEO at GSE228110.